SMU-DIGA/matverse_papers/README.md

 Two-dimensional (2D) materials have intriguing physical and chemical properties, which exhibit promising applications in the fields of electronics, optoelectronics, as well as energy storage.
 However, the controllable synthesis of 2D materials is highly desirable but remains challenging.
 Machine learning (ML) facilitates the development of insights and discoveries from a large amount of data in a short time for the materials synthesis, which can significantly reduce the computational costs and shorten the development cycles.
 Based on this, taking the 2D material MoS2 as an example, the parameters of successfully synthesized materials by chemical vapor deposition (CVD) were explored through four ML algorithms: XGBoost, Support Vector Machine (SVM), Naïve Bayes (NB), and Multilayer Perceptron (MLP).
 Recall, specificity, accuracy, and other metrics were used to assess the performance of these four models.
 By comparison, XGBoost was the best performing model among all the models, with an average prediction accuracy of over 88% and a high area under the receiver operating characteristic (AUROC) reaching 0.91.
 And these findings showed that the reaction temperature (T) had a crucial influence on the growth of MoS2.
 Furthermore, the importance of the features in the growth mechanism of MoS2 was optimized, such as the reaction temperature (T), Ar gas flow rate (Rf), reaction time (t), and so on.
 The results demonstrated that ML assisted materials preparation can significantly minimize the time spent on exploration and trial-and-error, which provided perspectives in the preparation of 2D materials.

 **Tags:** None

 ---

-## 61. Machine Learning Descriptors for Data-Driven Catalysis Study

-**Authors:** Li-Hui Mou, TianTian Han, Pieter E. S. Smith, Edward Sharman, Jun Jiang

-**Venue:** Advanced Science

-**Publication Date:** 2023

-**Volume & Issue:** Volume 10, Issue 22

-**Pages:** 2301020

-**DOI:** 10.1002/advs.202301020

-**Abstract:**
-Traditional trial-and-error experiments and theoretical simulations have difficulty optimizing catalytic processes and developing new, better-performing catalysts.
-Machine learning (ML) provides a promising approach for accelerating catalysis research due to its powerful learning and predictive abilities.
-The selection of appropriate input features (descriptors) plays a decisive role in improving the predictive accuracy of ML models and uncovering the key factors that influence catalytic activity and selectivity.
-This review introduces tactics for the utilization and extraction of catalytic descriptors in ML-assisted experimental and theoretical research.
-In addition to the effectiveness and advantages of various descriptors, their limitations are also discussed.
-Highlighted are both 1) newly developed spectral descriptors for catalytic performance prediction and 2) a novel research paradigm combining computational and experimental ML models through suitable intermediate descriptors.
-Current challenges and future perspectives on the application of descriptors and ML techniques to catalysis are also presented.

-**Tags:** catalytic descriptors, heterogeneous catalysis, high-throughput experiments, machine learning, theoretical simulations

----

-## 60. A Materials Acceleration Platform for Organic Laser Discovery

-**Authors:** Tony C Wu, Andrés Aguilar-Granda, Kazuhiro Hotta, Sahar Alasvand Yazdani, Robert Pollice, Jenya Vestfrid, Han Hao, Cyrille Lavigne, Martin Seifrid, Nicholas Angello, Fatima Bencheikh, Jason E. Hein, Martin Burke, Chihaya Adachi, Alán Aspuru-Guzik

-**Venue:** Advanced Materials

-**Publication Date:** 2023

-**Volume & Issue:** Volume 35, Issue 6

-**Pages:** 2207070

-**DOI:** 10.1002/adma.202207070

-**Abstract:**
-Conventional materials discovery is a laborious and time-consuming process that can take decades from initial conception of the material to commercialization.
-Recent developments in materials acceleration platforms promise to accelerate materials discovery using automation of experiments coupled with machine learning.
-However, most of the automation efforts in chemistry focus on synthesis and compound identification, with integrated target property characterization receiving less attention.
-In this work, an automated platform is introduced for the discovery of molecules as gain mediums for organic semiconductor lasers, a problem that has been challenging for conventional approaches.
-This platform encompasses automated lego-like synthesis, product identification, and optical characterization that can be executed in a fully integrated end-to-end fashion.
-Using this workflow to screen organic laser candidates, discovered eight potential candidates for organic lasers is discovered.
-The lasing threshold of four molecules in thin-film devices and find two molecules with state-of-the-art performance is tested.
-These promising results show the potential of automated synthesis and screening for accelerated materials development.

-**Tags:** accelerated materials discovery, automated synthesis and analysis, autonomous laboratory, organic laser

----